llahti/CarND-Advanced-Lane-Lines/writeup.md

 ### Sliding Window Search

-Sliding Window search is in `LaneFinder/finder.py` starting from line 18.

 After we have nicely warped binary image and all the lane pixels found i begin to locate lane lines.
 First step on finding a lane line is to locate it's base which is nearest to the car.
 This is done by taking histogram of bottom half of the image.
 In histogram we can see 2 distinct peaks which are the lane lines.

+Sliding Window search is in `LaneFinder/finder.py`.
+Search consists of 3 different classes.
+- SearchWindow: Implements the search window and methods of finding lane pixels within the window
+- SlidingWindowSearch: Lower level class for handling the generation and positioning of search windows
+- LaneLine: Abstration of a lane line.

 ![alt text][image18]